This a non-exhaustive list of terms relevant to digital connectivity.

 White areas

-Areas where no high capacity broadband infrastructure exists.
+Areas where no high capacity digital connectivity infrastructure exists.

 WiMAX - Worldwide Interoperability for Microwave Access